thisrenan/SnakeC-/README.md

 This is the main work example at first programming class at UNIVALI - Universidade do Vale do Itajaí.

-# Statement in portuguese:
+# Statement:

-Universidade do Vale do Itajaí - Escola do Mar, Ciência e Tecnologia
+Universidade do Vale do Itajaí

 Prof. Renan Augusto Romig (renanromig@univali.br)